Unmonitored kidney disease can worsen outcomes for pregnant women according to a new study.

 Speak with skilled malpractice attorneys about compensation after medical negligence

-In Baltimore, Washington D.C, or across the country, Schochor and Staton, P.A. delivers experienced, compassionate legal representation to individuals and families who suffer medical malpractice.
+In Baltimore, Washington D.C, or across the country, Schochor, Staton, Goldberg, and Cardea, P.A. delivers experienced, compassionate legal representation to individuals and families who suffer medical malpractice.
 Contact us today or call 410-234-1000 to schedule a free consultation.